Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Conclusions

 \section{Conclusions}

 The present study identified several classes of numerically exact unstable recurrent solutions of the Euler equation on a 2D square domain with periodic boundary conditions: equilibria, traveling waves and periodic orbits.
-All three types of solutions feature a pair of extended counter-rotating vortices.
-Unlike the vast majority of exact solutions reported previously, many of the solutions reported here are dynamically relevant: they provide a reasonably accurate description of the spatial structure and dynamics of large-scale component of high-Reynolds number turbulent flow.
+All three types of solutions feature a pair of extended counter-rotating vortices. {These solutions are the infinite-$Re$ analogues of the so-called ``unimodal'' stationary and time-periodic solutions of the Navier-Stokes equation at high $Re$ \citep{kim2010,gallet2013,kim2015,kim2017}.} Unlike the vast majority of exact solutions {of 2D Euler} reported previously, many of the solutions reported here are dynamically relevant: they provide a reasonably accurate description of the spatial structure and dynamics of the large-scale component of high-Reynolds number turbulent flow.
 Hence they should be thought of as the proper exact coherent structures in the limit of infinite Reynolds number.
-The time-periodic solutions were found to be particularly important: large-scale turbulent flow, which is a chaotic solution of the Navier-Stokes equation, was found to mirror this type of recurrent solutions of the Euler equation surprisingly frequently.
+The time-periodic solutions were found to be particularly important: large-scale turbulent flow was found to mirror this type of recurrent solutions of the Euler equation surprisingly frequently.

-Another surprising result of this study is that recurrent solution of Euler belong to families parameterized by a very large, and likely infinite, number of continuous parameters.
+Another important result of this study is that recurrent solutions of Euler belong to families parameterized by an infinite number of continuous parameters.
 Some of these parameters correspond to translational and scaling symmetries of Euler, while the rest can be thought of as ``shape'' parameters describing the spatial profile and relative position of the vortices.
 Clearly, only a fraction of the members of those solution families are dynamically relevant.
-What distinguishes the region of the huge parameter space that is dynamically relevant from the rest is yet to be determined.
+What distinguishes the region of the huge parameter space that is dynamically relevant from the rest is yet to be determined, although solvability conditions can provide useful insight.